justfifi17/Cloud-Computing/Kubernetes/Generative AI/README.md

 ### For clearer understanding or the project, take a look at the [Google Slides](https://docs.google.com/presentation/d/1EdzEpeF6iJ1zyntC6XyDx1tWQC0jNTQy9QDKg9YvT1w/edit?usp=sharing)

-### For step by step instructions on building this project, [View the PDF](./Cloud-Computing/Kubernetes/Generative containerized transcription and chatapp.pdf)
+### For step-by-step instructions on building this project, [View the PDF](./containerized%20video%20transcription%20and%20chat%20app.pdf)